reactorcoremeltdown/infobar/README.md

 Installation
 ------------

-Just clone the repo and copy its contents to *~/.i3*, then add these lines into *~/.i3/config*:
+Just clone the to *~/.infobar*, then add these lines into *~/.i3/config*:

 ```
 bar {
 	position top
-	status_command ~/.i3/infobar
+	status_command ~/.infobar/infobar
 }
 ```

-Infobar takes each plugin name from *~/.i3/plugins/.order*.
-If you want to add your own plugin, you just need to put your plugin executable into *~/.i3/plugins* and add a line with plugin name into *~/.i3/plugins/.order*.
+Infobar takes each plugin name from *~/.infobar/plugins/.order*.
+If you want to add your own plugin, you just need to put your plugin executable into *~/.infobar/plugins* and add a line with plugin name into *~/.infobar/plugins/.order*.
 Infobar executes its plugins in a sequental order.